Home / Articles / Dividends

 Read this first

 Dividend handling is set by the issuer of each tokenized product and can differ from one ticker to the next.
-What's described here is the common pattern used by the xStocks-style tokens Binance lists; the exact mechanism, and the exact numbers, follow the product's official notes (as of 2026-07).
+The rebasing pattern described here is the common design for the tokenized line (bStocks, and third-party xStocks-style tokens); the real-share product instead passes dividends through to you as the beneficial owner.
+The exact mechanism and numbers follow each product's official notes (as of 2026-07).
 Withholding and tax treatment also depend on your own status — this is not tax advice.
 For the concept of a dividend itself, see Investopedia on dividends.

 The short answer

-What happens instead is that the dividend is handled at the token level.
+On that tokenized line, the dividend is handled at the token level.
 The most common design does not send you cash at all; it auto-reinvests the dividend value back into your position.
 Your balance quietly grows to reflect it.
 You don't get money to withdraw — you get a slightly larger holding.
 That single fact resolves most of the confusion around "where did my dividend go."
 It didn't go anywhere; it was rolled back in.

 If you were buying a dividend stock specifically for the cash income — a quarterly cheque you can spend or live on — this is the crucial thing to understand before you buy.
-A tokenized dividend stock does not hand you spendable cash on the payout date.
-It compounds inside the position.
+On the tokenized line, a dividend token does not hand you spendable cash on the payout date; it compounds inside the position.
+The real-share product behaves more like a normal dividend, since you're the beneficial owner.
 That may suit a long-term holder just fine, and disappoint someone who wanted income.
 Neither is wrong; they're just different goals.

 How rebasing actually works